-This course is delivered face-to-face two days a week.
-The remaining hours are self-directed learning and completing online learning.
+This course is delivered two days per week on campus.
 Work placement is completed in the second trimester.

 You will learn how to: